Tateyama Kurobe Alpine Route (Nagano) 立山黒部アルペンルート（長野）

 Hunt out the discounts

-You can buy tickets at each stop, or a single ticket for the whole route in Ogizawa and Toyama.
+You can buy tickets at each stop, or a single ticket for the whole route in Ogizawa and Tateyama Station.
 The tickets are valid for five days and let you stop along the way.
 Backtracking isn't permitted.
-There is also a special Tateyama Kurobe Option Ticket available at a discount for travelers with a foreign passport at certain transportation hubs throughout Japan.

 Exploring Omachi further